lfochamon/website/www/content/pages/prospective.md

 My group does not currently have student assistants calls open.
 However, we are always looking for motivated students interested in collaborating in our projects.
 Feel free to [reach out](mailto&#58;{{SITEEMAIL}}?subject=[App SA]) to discuss if you are interested in working with us
 (include `[App SA]` in your subject line).
-Student assistant positions are primarily for students currently enrolled at University of Stuttgart.
+Student assistant positions are primarily for students currently enrolled at &Eacute;cole Polytechnique.